A Family Volunteers in Africa: A Legacy of Faith

+For the Attwater family, serving has been an adventure they embarked on in 2021.
+Chris had heard about Mercy Ships and was convinced that one day he would serve aboard.
+For Shae, it was a journey of several years.
 She now sees that little by little, she was preparing for that big departure.
 This two-year commitment to serve on the Africa Mercy is not just a change of address, but the adoption of a new lifestyle.
-Living aboard with her husband and children is a big adjustment, and although Shae had prepared for this change, she is discovering day by day the joys and challenges that this choice brings.
+Living aboard as a family is a big adjustment, and although Shae had prepared for this change, she has discovered day by day the joys and challenges that this choice brings.

 ‟We prayed a lot for God to open and close doors so that we would clearly know whether to come or not.
 He led us here and we are following His calling for our lives.”
 Shae said.

 This journey has been eventful and rich in so many ways.
 They served onboard the Africa Mercy where Chris was the Principal of the Academy and Shae focused her time on serving as Primary Care Giver for their two daughters, Araina and Amayah, and as part-time teacher.
 The Africa Mercy needing major maintenance and a refit, this would mean a major transition for their volunteer journey too.